tabelf/speech-repo/README.md

 [ English | [Chinese / 中文](README_zh.md) ]

-Speech Repo is a Chrome extension focused on improving response efficiency and standardizing message templates.
-It is widely applicable to daily online communication scenarios for operations, customer support, and merchants.
+Speech Repo is a browser extension designed to boost communication efficiency and streamline script management.
+It works seamlessly on both Chrome and Edge, making it a practical tool for operators, customer service teams, and merchants in their daily communication workflows.

 ## Demo
 <p align="center">